Disability Commissioner Tasmania

 Latest Governor's News

-Later at Government House, the Governor and Professor Chalmers hosted a presentation ceremony for Young Leaders of Tasmania (YLOT).
+In the evening at Government House, the Governor and Professor Chalmers hosted a reception for members of the Hobart Bangladesh Community Inc to mark the Victory Day of Bangladesh.

 Read more